Arnaud-Goguelin/ocpy09/README.md

 This project was developed as an exercise of a training program focused on mastering Django framework and server-side rendering techniques.

+As it is just an exercise, a command is already provided to create two test users.
+It will run automatically when the application is started in docker.

 ### Context

 This project dives into the world of Django, a powerful framework for creating web applications in Python.
 It uses server-side rendering to create dynamic and accessible user interfaces.